 Bertrand made his Champions League debut that night, playing for 73 minutes in midfield before getting substituted for Florent Malouda.

 After four years on the fringes, he was finally given more opportunities the following season under Roberto Di Matteo and Rafael Benitez, making 19 appearances in the league and 10 in Europe, before being sold to Southampton in 2014.
-He’s just started his sixth season with Saints.
+He’s now in his sixth season with the Saints.